-The requirement was to build an automated misson-critical application to monitor movement sensors and control laser robotic stations in railways, tunnels, dams, railway lines and other major civil engineering projects.
+In 1999 - and Southern IT's first major project - was the requirement was to build an automated mission-critical application to monitor movement sensors and control laser robotic stations in railways, tunnels, dams, railway lines and other major civil engineering projects.

 The first use of our software was during the building of the Air-side Road Tunnel for Terminal 5 at Heathrow, a Mott MacDonald project for BAA.
 Our application took data from hundreds of sensors installed all over the pre-existing Heathrow Express tunnel under the airport while a 9.16m diameter Herrenknecht earth pressure balance tunnel boring machine drilled only 3 meters above it.